Topic Areas:

 Kernel-based Virtual Machine is a free and open-source virtualization module in the Linux kernel that allows the kernel to function as a hypervisor.

 KVM (for Kernel-based Virtual Machine) The full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
 It consists of a loadable kernel module, kvm.ko, that provides the core virtualization infrastructure and a processor specific module, kvm-intel.ko or kvm-amd.ko.
 Using KVM, one can run multiple virtual machines running unmodified Linux or Windows images.
 Each virtual machine has private virtualized hardware: a network card, disk, graphics adapter, etc. KVM is open source software.
 The kernel component of KVM is included in mainline Linux, as of 2.6.20.
-The user space component of KVM is included in mainline QEMU, as of 1.3 which was released on February 5, 2007
+The user space component of KVM is included in mainline QEMU, as of 1.3 which was released on February 5, 2007.
+This is used by large vending companes such as Red Hat Enterprise Linux, KVM is the only hyperviser for all Red Hat virtualizations products.
+Besides Red Hat comapnies such as IBM , Canonical and Google rely on kvm based technology for many virtualizarion,

-At KVM Choice - We look at computer control as the requirement and we just need to know what you would like to control to offer the best solutions.
+We look at computer control as the requirement and we just need to know what functions you would like to control to offer the answer.

-From KVM Choice and your simple keyboard monitor and mouse we allow you to control almost anything:
+From your simple keyboard monitor and mouse we have products to allow you to control almost anything: